Understanding The Smokable Hemp Flower Market

 For those growers that are looking at it and seeing the price difference and thinking maybe they can make up their margins that way, it’s important to be aware that growing premium hemp flower does come with extra costs to bring a really solid product to market.

-The growing process is almost easier than the curing and drying process and this is a critical step that many large farms just cannot do right.
+The growing process is almost easier than the curing and drying process and this is a critical step that many large hemp flower farms just cannot do right.

 Without the proper drying and curing environment, hemp flower loses it terpenes and becomes less than desirable to inhale.

-But if done right, there are no shortage of CBD hemp flower consumers looking to medicate with a quality, flavorful hemp bud, like the ones grown by Dreamland Organics!
+But if done right, there are no shortage of CBD hemp flower consumers looking to medicate with a quality, flavorful hemp nugs, like the ones grown by Dreamland Organics!
+In conclusion, note our price chart for hemp flower per pound.